Quasiparticles of Decoherence Processes in Open Quantum Many-Body Systems: Incoherentons

-We expect that the hierarchical structure described in Fig.~\ref{Fig-hierarchy} is applicable to systems with local dissipation that satisfies the detailed balance condition.
-In Appendix \ref{appendix:Bose_Hubbard_model}, we present numerical results for another model, the Bose-Hubbard model under on-site dephasing.
-In this model, unlike the hard-core model discussed above, a single lattice site can be occupied by multiple particles.
-The Liouvillian eigenmodes of this model also show a hierarchical structure depending on the number of deconfined particles, and the QC gap in the spectrum closes at a certain value of the hopping amplitude.
-This result is consistent with the scenario of Fig.~\ref{Fig-hierarchy}.
-If dissipation violates the detailed balance condition, for example, with the choice of $L_l=a_{l+1}^\dag a_l$, the hierarchical structure shown in Fig.~\ref{Fig-hierarchy} is confirmed to undergo significant changes, which will be discussed in a future paper.
+We here remark on the universal validity of the scenario illustrated in Fig.~\ref{Fig-hierarchy}.
+We expect that it is applicable to systems with local dissipation that satisfies the detailed balance condition.
+In the context of Markovian open quantum systems, the detailed balance condition is expressed as $\rho_G \mathcal{L}^\dag(A)^* = \mathcal{L}(\rho_G A^*)$ for any operator $A$, where $\rho_G=e^{-\beta H}/\mathrm{Tr}[e^{-\beta H}]$ is the Gibbs state with an inverse temperature $\beta$ and $*$ denotes the complex conjugation \cite{Chetrite-12}.
+If the system satisfies the detailed balance condition, it relaxes to the equilibrium state described by $\rho_G$.
+The on-site dephasing $L_l=b_l^\dag b_l$ satisfies this condition with $\beta=0$.
+In Appendices \ref{appendix:Bose_Hubbard_model} and \ref{appendix:hard_core_bosons_with_next_nearest_neighbor_hopping}, we present numerical results for other models, i.e., dephasing Bose-Hubbard model and dephasing hard-core bosons with next-nearest-neighbor hopping.
+In the Bose-Hubbard model, unlike the hard-core model discussed above, a single lattice site can be occupied by multiple particles.
+The Liouvillian eigenmodes of this model also show a hierarchical structure depending on the numbers of interchain bound states (incoherentons) and {\it intrachain} bound states, and the QC gap in the spectrum closes at a certain value of the hopping amplitude.
+The results presented in Appendices \ref{appendix:Bose_Hubbard_model} and \ref{appendix:hard_core_bosons_with_next_nearest_neighbor_hopping} support the universality of our scenario.

+The impact of dissipation violating the detailed balance condition on the hierarchical structure of spectra is nontrivial.
+In Sec.~\ref{sec:effect_of_particle_loss}, we explore the scenario involving particle loss and gain and demonstrate that the hierarchical structure is preserved.
+However, when dissipation induces a current, the hierarchical structure depicted in Fig.~\ref{Fig-hierarchy} can undergo substantial changes.
+A simple example of such dissipation is realized by the Lindblad operators $L_l=b_{l+1}^\dag b_l$, which describe stochastic hopping induced by external driving \cite{Haga-21, Eisler-11, Temme-12}.
+In this case, we observe that the spectrum possesses a topologically distinct structure from the striped band structure shown in Fig.~\ref{Fig-spec-MP}, which will be elaborated in a future publication.